pajp/fsmactweaks/README.markdown

  * Database update notifications (not necessary, but some people find it oddly reassuring).
  * Display malware name for infected files?
+ * Make a script that does everything described in this document automatically

 Disabling real-time scanning